DJawna/AttackFromTitan/docs/readme.md

 ### Game world Design
 #### Campaign One
-In the first campaign we will first defend the Alien invasion in earth orbit, then we will pursuit the aliens to their bases on Venus and Mercury.
+In the first campaign we will first defend the Alien invasion in earth orbit, then we will pursuit the aliens to their bases on Venus and Mercury (later it will turn out they are from Titan).

 ##### Level One Earth